 Effective leaders are essential to any organization.
 They can help build strong teams within a business and ensure projects, initiatives or other work functions are performed successfully.
-Because the skills of a leader involve multiple interpersonal and communication skills, anyone can exercise and hone their leadership abilities.
+Good leaders have strong interpersonal and communication skills, and anyone can become one by learning how to exercise and hone leadership abilities.

 Most people have seen the results of both effective and ineffective leaders on the job.
 Good leaders increase employee engagement, support a positive environment and help remove obstacles for their team.
 Good leadership is also contagious, inspiring colleagues to apply positive leadership traits in their own work.

 Top 6 leadership skills